US-SouthOU-Demo/AzBulkSetBlobTags/README.md

 ---
 page_type: sample
-name: AzBulkSetBlobTier
+name: AzBulkSetBlobTags
 topic: sample
 description: |
-  AzBulkSetBlobTier is a sample application designed to help Azure Storage customers preform very large data moves from Archive to Hot or Cool Tier.
+  AzBulkSetBlobTags is a sample application designed to help Azure Storage customers preform very large data moves from Archive to Hot or Cool Tier.
 languages:
   - csharp
 products:
   - azure
   - azure-blob-storage
-urlFragment: azbulksetblobtier
+urlFragment: AzBulkSetBlobTags
 ---

-# AzBulkSetBlobTier
+# AzBulkSetBlobTags

 The goal of this sample application is to show an efficient way to queue all the objects in an Azure Storage Container for moving from/to any of the storage tiers Hot, Cool or Archive.